 Top 10 ERP Definitions You Need To Know

 There is nothing worse than coming across perplexing jargon and confusing terms when researching a topic.
 ERP software is no different to most subjects, in the fact that it has many new definitions and acronyms which as a beginner you may not understand.
 That is where ERPfocus.com can help - we have selected ten of the most important ERP definitions, acronyms and jargon that you need to know.
-We have also put together an ERP glossary with hundreds of additional terms defined.

 The process of communicating, educating, training, and explaining the affects of an upcoming change to everyone in the organization, from the C-level to the shop floor.
 Since ERP is such a dramatic change that affects so many people, effective ERP change management is one of the most crucial risk factors in an ERP implementation.